 The Final Examination (FHS), taken at the end of three years, allows great flexibility on both sides of the course, as well as providing extensive opportunity for candidates to explore the relations between the two sides of the course.
 Candidates take two papers chosen from the Classics FHS options (which may include one option from English Course II covering early periods of language and literature); two similar papers (i.e. topics or periods) drawn from the field of classical studies; and two ‘link’ papers.

-All students take the Epic link papers, and then choose one out of;
+All students take two link papers, one compulsory (Epic) and a choice out from;

 - Tragedy